-This article about the 10 best free things to do in Edinburgh was published by the Great British Mag content team on 28 November, 2019.
+This article was updated by the Great British Mag content team on 17 November 2021

 Climb up to Edinburgh Castle

-One of the most breath-taking (literally) free things to do in Edinburgh is climbing up the hill to where the iconic Edinburgh Castle is.
-It’s a bit of a trek and you’ll need some sturdy shoes on the cobbled streets, but once you get to the top, it’s worth it.
-The castle itself is amazing but the views from the centre of the city are truly remarkable.
+One of the most breath-taking (literally) free activities to do in Edinburgh is climbing up the hill to where the iconic Edinburgh Castle is.
+It’s a bit of a trek and you’ll need some sturdy shoes, but once you get to the top it’s worth it.
+The castle itself is amazing but the views from the centre of the city are truly remarkable

 Where: Water of Leith